rosettatype/design-regression/_posts/2026-01-20-the-novel-and-the-familiar.md

 In this case the chapters are not numbered but, as already noted, including chapter numbers can make it easier for the reader to know where they are in a text.

 Characters in a story need to be sharply delineated and their relationships to one another clearly spelled out.
-For example, at intervals it can be helpful to insert a reminder such as “Mary looked at *her son* John”.
+For example, at intervals it can be helpful to insert a reminder such as “Mary looked at *her son* John.”
 It is also best to refer consistently to Mr and Mrs Smith, for example, or to establish early on what forenames are to be used for each rather than alternate between the two.
 In fact, unless the story requires otherwise, it is helpful to use one name consistently for a protagonist.
-Shortened versions can introduce a momentary doubt in the mind of the reader especially where the name can refer to either a male or a [female character.](#sn:7)
+Shortened versions can introduce a momentary doubt in the mind of the reader especially where the name can refer to either a male or a [female character.](#sn:6)

 Describing the appearance of each character vividly when they are first introduced can be a way of helping the reader construct a mental model to guide them as the story unfolds.
 Cratylic names, that is to say names that are memorable and appropriate to the individual’s nature, can help to fix them in memory ([Mullen, 2006, p.
-276](#ref:mullen2006)[).](#sn:8) One thinks, for example, of:
+276](#ref:mullen2006)[).](#sn:7) One thinks, for example, of:

 * the tenacious fiancée Miss Lucy Steele in Jane Austen’s, *Sense and Sensibility* ([1811/2003](#ref:austen1811)).
 * Agnes Grey, the pious but resolute heroine of Anne Brontë’s novel by the same name ([1847/2004](#ref:bronte1847)).